Haramil/MCNCC2/README.md

      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />

+### Additional remarks

-- If you don't have access to a GPU you can also use google collaboratory through this link in order to test out the algorithm: https://drive.google.com/drive/folders/13txeoZfnQ6rAHktlV3-q9x69nJ-rg8qt?usp=sharing
+If you don't have access to a GPU you can also use google collaboratory through this link in order to test out the algorithm: https://drive.google.com/drive/folders/13txeoZfnQ6rAHktlV3-q9x69nJ-rg8qt?usp=sharing